 Line 12.
-Exception 1 applies if your 2013 estimated tax payments and credits equal the tax that would have been due on your 2012 income using the current rate.
+Exception 1 applies if your 2014 estimated tax payments and credits equal the tax that would have been due on your 2013 income using the current rate.
 This exception does not apply if you did not file a return for the prior year or if the prior year's return was filed as a part-year resident.

-To calculate, multiply Pennsylvania taxable income from your 2012 return by 3.07 percent (0.0307).
-From this amount, subtract the amount of the Tax Forgiveness Credit on Line 21 of your 2012 return and enter the amount in Column d.
-Enter 25 percent of the Column d amount in Column a, 50 percent of the Column d amount in Column d amount in Column c.
-If the amount on Line 11 is equal to or greater than the amount on Line 12 in any of the columns, you do not owe interest for that payment period.
+To calculate, multiply Pennsylvania taxable income from your 2013 return by 3.07 percent (0.0307).
+From this amount, subtract the amount of the Tax Forgiveness Credit on Line 21 of your 2013 return and enter the amount in Column d.
+Enter 25 percent of the Column d amount in Column a, 50 percent of the Column d amount in Column b and 75 percent of the Column d amount in Column b.
+In the Column d amount in Column b.
+In the 21 in any of the columns, you do not owe interest for that payment period and you should place an X in the applicable line 14a or 14b for that payment period.
 If the amount on Line 11 is less than the amount on Line 12 for any payment period, continue on to Exception 2 for those periods.

 Line 13.
-Exception 2 applies if your 2013 estimated tax payments and credits equal at least 90 percent of the tax on your actual taxable income for the periods from Jan.
+Exception 2 applies if your 2014 estimated tax payments and credits equal at least 90 percent of the tax on your actual taxable income for the periods from Jan.
 1 to March 31; Jan.
 1 to May 31; Jan.
 1 to August 31; and Jan.
 1 to Dec.
 31. Enter 90 percent of Exception 2 Worksheet, Line B. If Line 11 is equal to or greater than Line 13, the exception applies for that payment period and you should place an X in the applicable line 14a or 14b for that payment period.